 A few coffee shops in Santa Monica and downtown Los Angeles offer unique experiences.
 Once you’re inside, there is lightning that changes in the course of the day.
 They have electromagnetic chairs which are designed to increase a customer’s blood flow.
 They also have coffee that is infused with oil and served with butter.
 These are the Bulletproof coffee houses owned by David Asprey, an entrepreneur.
 They are located at the center of the so-called biohacking movement.

 Biohacking is not an exact science.
-It is an umbrella term encompassing several self-help materials, a sprinkle of philosophy for good measure and a dollop of scientific reasoning.
+It is an umbrella term encompassing several self-help materials, a sprinkle of philosophy for good measure, and a dollop of scientific reasoning.

 How can technology stop aging?

-Neuralink, a company owned by Billionaire Elon Musk, is on the way to set us down the transhumanist path.
+Neuralink, a company owned by billionaire Elon Musk, is on the way to set us down the transhumanist path.
 It does investigations about a future where humans have a more intimate connection with their electronic devices than they are today.
 It invites us into working towards a brain-machine interface that could integrate us fundamentally with our technology.

 The research is in its early stages.
 However, brain-machine interfaces are being used in the form of eye and ear implants that could restore our senses.
-There are also brain implants allowing people with disability to remotely control robots and computers.
+There are also brain implants allowing people with disabilities to remotely control robots and computers.

 We could argue that ongoing research is yielding fruits.
 There could only be exponential progress from where we are.
-The research however, has shed light on considerable disadvantages in health.
+The research, however, has shed light on considerable disadvantages in health.
 They may come as consequences of meddling with anti-aging treatments.
 Man’s reach continues to escape his grasp.

 If you could would you want to live forever?
 We would appreciate it if you shared your thoughts on the discussion in the comment section below.